claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

   - Insert => Bookmark
   - Then click the blue bookmark and right-click where it says Link, and choose "copy link address".

+### Google meet - breakout rooms

+- You can set up breakout rooms in advance of a meeting, as long as participants are on the invite list - just go into the meeting and set it up.
+Then you can close mtg down but it will be remembered
+- If you set someone up as a co-host, that means they can also assign breakout rooms

+### Google meet - co-hosts

+- If you set someone up as a co-host, that means they can also assign breakout rooms
+- Here's how to do it:
+  - Go into the actual meeting using the link for the relevant day
+  - Click "host controls" bottom right (it's a little padlock icon)
+  - Click "host management"
+  - Under People, click the three dots next to the person you want to set up as a co-host

 ### Emoticons / emojis in docs

 - Ctrl + cmd + space to embed emojis